-Note : the standard footrest supports and legrests are mounted in pairs on the wheelchair; whenever you remove them, remember that you have a right side and a left side !
+Note: the standard footrest supports and legrests are mounted in pairs on the wheelchair; whenever you remove them, remember that you have a right side and a left side!

-Never lift the wheelchair by the footrest supports or legrests !
-Avoid putting your fingers in the free holes of the hanger, risk of fingers pinch.
+Never lift the wheelchair by the footrest supports or legrests!

-Keep your fingers away from movable parts during folding, disassembling or adjustment to prevent injuries !
+Keep your fingers away from movable parts during folding, disassembling or adjustment to prevent injuries!